Chicken And Broccoli Rotini (Pump Up Your Pasta)

 One serving of dry pasta is TWO OUNCES:

 Let’s put that into perspective, shall we?

-It’s NO wonder why it’s so easy to over eat pasta!!
-Any restaurant easily serves at least four times that portion as a meal AND who can blame them.
-I mean, if you went out to dinner and were served a TRUE PORTION of pasta wouldn’t you be looking for the rest of the meal??
+It’s no wonder why it is so easy to over eat pasta!!
+Any restaurant easily serves at least four times that portion as a meal, and who can blame them?
+I mean, if you went out to dinner and were served a TRUE PORTION of pasta, wouldn’t you be looking for the rest of the meal??
 I know I would.

 SO WHAT TO DO???